Most Affordable Home Security Cameras

 - A single subscription covers unlimited cameras at one address

-Putting up security cameras is one of the quickest ways to upgrade your home security — but the costs can pile up fast depending on how many you need.
+Adding security cameras is one of the fastest and most effective ways to level up your home security.
+The issue is that costs start stacking up quickly depending on how many you need.
 Indoor cameras typically run $50 or more, and outdoor cameras can easily set you back $100 to $300 each.

-We know all that because we regularly test security cameras.
-That’s part of what we do here.
-We also know that there are some really good options out there that cost way less than the industry average.
-We’re talking about indoor cameras starting as low as $19.99 and outdoor cameras as low as $99.99.
-And they’re not cheaply built either.
-Some actually come with advanced features like person detection and even facial recognition.
+We know all that because testing security cameras is what we do.
+We also know there are genuinely solid options out there that cost a fraction of the industry average.
+Some indoor cameras start as low as $19.99 and outdoor cameras as low as $99.99.
+They’re not cheaply built.
+Some come loaded with advanced features like person detection and even facial recognition.
 Intrigued?
-Let’s take a look at our favorite affordable security cameras.
+Here are our favorite affordable security cameras.

 Our Affordable Security Camera Findings